New ‘Children of the Corn’ Trailer: A More Horrifying Version of Stephen King’s Classic Tale

 The slasher movie from Kurt Wilmmer is getting a brief theatrical release before it arrives on Shudder this spring.

-The red band trailer prepares the audience to “witness the rise of the next generation of evil.”
-The nightmarish clips weave a world where the children of the corn are taking over the elders led by a young girl.
-We also see things from the point of view of a lone teenager who’s not under the young girl’s possession.
-Overall, the trailer paints an inverse image of the saying that children are our future and showcases the horrors they can befall.
+The red band trailer sets the stage for the audience to witness the emergence of a new generation of evil.
+The clips depict a chilling world where the children of the corn are rising to power, led by a young girl.
+We also see the perspective of a lone teenager who remains unaffected by the young girl’s control.
+The trailer presents a disturbing and dark scenario, challenging the notion that children are our hope for the future and instead showing the horrors they can bring about.

 Who is Behind the Slasher Film?

-Wimmer directs from his own screenplay as the supernatural slasher and casts Elena Kampouris as the young possessed girl Boleyn Williams, Kate Moyer as Eden Edwards, Callan Mulvey as Robert Williams, Bruce Spence as Pastor Penny, Stephen Hunter as Calvin Colvington, Erika Heynatz as June Willis, Anna Samson as Sheila Boyce, Sisi Stringer as Tanika, Andrew S. Gilbert as Sheriff Gebler among others.
+Wimmer serves as both the director and screenwriter for the supernatural slasher adaptation.
+The cast includes Elena Kampouris as the young possessed girl, Boleyn Williams, Kate Moyer as Eden Edwards, Callan Mulvey as Robert Williams, Bruce Spence as Pastor Penny, Stephen Hunter as Calvin Colvington, Erika Heynatz as June Willis, Anna Samson as Sheila Boyce, Sisi Stringer as Tanika, Andrew S. Gilbert as Sheriff Gebler, and several others.
+Together, they bring the chilling tale to life on screen.

 The Boogeyman: All we know so far